cacttus/BR2/project/devlog.md

 * Updated and fixed some Vulkan window creation routines
 * Moved application update logic to GraphicsContext.

+* Rendering works for screen images, at least.

+* Updated some of RenderPipe (from broken RenderPipe)
+	* Updated Virtual Draw Methods to fit new RenderPipe method

 *2/25/19*

 * WindowViewport (old) -> RenderViewport